Government Policies and Business Regulatory Environment

 Trade Policy and Import and Export Controls

 The Directorate General of Foreign Trade (DGFT) runs various schemes for trade promotion and facilitation.
-The Foreign Trade Policy 2023 (FTP) announced on 31 March 2023, provides a framework for foreign trade in goods and services as well as employment generation and increasing value addition.16 It aims to link the rules, procedures, and incentives for exports and imports with other initiatives such as Make in India and Digital India to create an 'Export Promotion Mission', which will provide an institutional framework to work with State Governments to boost India's exports.
+The current policy, which is in effect from 1 April 2023, provides a framework for foreign trade in goods and services as well as employment generation and increasing value addition.
+It aims to link the rules, procedures, and incentives for exports and imports with other initiatives such as Make in India and Digital India to create an 'Export Promotion Mission', which will provide an institutional framework to work with State Governments to boost India's exports.
 The focus of the policy is to support both the manufacturing and services sectors with a special emphasis on improving the ease of doing business in India.

-Foreign Trade Policy (FTP) 2023 17
+Foreign Trade Policy 2023 14

-The Government has recently announced FTP 2023, effective from 1 April 2023, with a vision to increase India’s exports to USD 2 trillion by 2030.
+The government announced FTP 2023 with a vision to increase India’s exports to USD 2 trillion by 2030.
 The policy places a special emphasis on process re-engineering and automation for facilitating ease of doing business for exporters.

 The policy is built upon four critical pillars: